-There is other accommodation available at Kooljaman: units, log cabins and a normal camp ground.
+You have many other options for accommodation at Kooljaman: units, log cabins and a normal camp ground.
 (No large camping vehicles and caravans in that one!)

 If you don't have any camping equipment you can rent one of their dome tents, permanent structures with double beds, a solid floor and a little wooden veranda.
 The only drawback is that, because they are powered, they are all pretty close together.

-(Also on the topic of power: they don't have much of it.
+Also on the topic of power: they don't have much of it.
 Just a bit of solar and a generator as back up for the restaurant.
 Therefore power hungry appliances like air-cons or freezers are not allowed to be used.
 You can also leave the hair dryer, toaster and microwave at home. :-)

 If you bring your own tent, swag or sleeping bag you can rent a beach shelter and have the illusion that you are the only person at Kooljaman.
 (At least in the off season you can.)